atomisthq/docs/docs/getting_started/pull-oriented.md

 resources:
 - deployment.yaml
 images:
-- name: gcr.io/personalsdm-216019/altjserver
+- name: gcr.io/project/service1
   newTag: v161
 ```

-In this example, an image from a repository named `gcr.io/personalsdm-216019/altjserver` can now be updated
+In this example, an image from a repository named `gcr.io/project/service1` can now be updated
 via the flux kustomization controller.

+If you're using the `$GITHUB_USER/$GITHUB_REPO` from above, then the kustomization.yaml, and the deployment.yaml, will need
+to be committed to some sub-directory of `/clusters/my-cluster` (this was the value passed to `--path` above).
+For example you could commit
+these to `/clusters/my-cluster/service1_base`.

 #### Configure automatic updates for this git repository